Skip to content

 Smart Pointer Receiver Parameter Smart Pointer receivers require the function to be a reference.
 The function can only be called from a reference instance of the structure.

+Receiver Parameter Receivers, on the other hand, allow changes made within the function to be reflected in the structure if the receiver is mutable.
 Assigning to the self parameter will cause mutation in the same way.
-This is because, behind the scenes, the self parameter is treated as a reference variable.
+This is because, the self parameter is treated as a reference pointer variable.
 Therefore, assignments made directly to the self variable will be written to the memory of the instance calling the method.

 Syntax